 Everything is made up of tiny particles.
-The state of a material depends on how strong the forces of attraction are between the particles of the material.
+The state of a material depends on the strength of the forces of attraction between its particles.

 When looking at objects around us, we can see that different objects are in different states of matter.
-The Particle Theory Model is used to explain the unique properties of the different states of matter.
+The Particle Theory Model explains the unique properties of the different states of matter.

 The three states of matter are solids, liquids and gases.
 Let’s look at how particles are arranged in each state of matter, as well as their properties.

-Liquid particles are arranged in random positions.
+In liquids, particles are arranged randomly.
 This is because the forces between them are weak.
 Having said this, some of the particles are still close together.

-Gas particles have very weak forces between them, so they are able to move around freely.
+In gases, the forces between particles are very weak, allowing them to move around freely.
 As you can see in the diagram above, the particles are very far apart from each other.
-Gases can always take the shape of containers because they have no definite shape.
+Gases always take the shape of their containers, as they have no definite shape.

-When you increase the level of heat, gas particles move faster.
+When the temperature increases, gas particles move faster.

-Below is a table which compares the three states of matter.
+Below is a table that compares the three states of matter.

 |Arrangement of particles||Regular arrangement||Random arrangement||Random arrangement|